fghaas/review_review/markdown/talk.md

 [Gitiles](https://gerrit.googlesource.com/gitiles/) plugin for the purpose, but its user experience is rudimentary at best.
-A popular alternative is to deploy Gerrit with [Gitea](https://gitea.io/en-us/), but again, that’s not built-in and yor trusted Gerrit/Zuul admin has to set it up for you.
+A popular alternative is to deploy Gerrit with [Gitea](https://gitea.io/en-us/), but again, that’s not built-in and your trusted Gerrit/Zuul admin has to set it up for you.
 In addition, while source code browsing in GitHub and GitLab is tightly integrated with project permissions, and that is also true for Gitiles, there is a certain amount of